Prison reform: Restitution or repayment

 Prisoners are forced to repay their "debt" to society.
-Unpaid or low pay work is common in many prisons, often to the benefit of the community.
+Unpaid or low-pay work is common in many prisons, often to the benefit of the community.
 In some countries prisons operate as labour camps.
-Critics say that the repayment model gives government an economic incentive to send more people to prison.
+Critics say that the repayment model gives the government an economic incentive to send more people to prison.
 In corrupt or authoritarian regimes, such as the former Soviet Union under the control of Joseph Stalin, many citizens are sentenced to forced labour for minor breaches of the law, simply because the government requires the labour camps as a source of income.
 Community service is increasingly being used as an alternative to prison for petty criminals.

 Reduction in immediate costs

 Government and prison officials also have the goal of minimizing short-term costs; however, there could be a way for prisons to become self-sustaining independent institutions—with little need for government funds.